arhuman/minexus/README.md

 [![Build](https://github.com/arhuman/minexus/actions/workflows/CI.yml/badge.svg)](https://github.com/arhuman/minexus/actions)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

-Minexus is a Remote Administration Tool (RAT)
+Minexus is a Remote Administration Tool (RAT) first used as a faster alternative to ansible.
 It's made of a central Nexus server, (multiple) Minion clients(s), and a Console client for administration..
 You can use it:
 * for remote deployment/execution tool (like ansible)